Petitions to Save Trees!

 Prohibit the selling of English ivy in Washington State

 This petition urges the Washington State Department of Agriculture (WSDA) to add English ivy & Atlantic/Boston ivy to their Prohibited Plants and Seeds List.
-The WSDA list prohibits nurseries and other stores in Washington from selling harmful plant species.
+The WSDA list prohibits nurseries in WA from selling harmful plant species.

-Both are non-native and prevalent.
-Eventually killing virtually every tree they climb, thousands of trees just within Whatcom County are threatened (an estimated 100,000+ trees statewide)!
+These ivies are non-native and prevalent.
+Eventually killing virtually every tree they climb, thousands of trees within Whatcom County are threatened (as are tens of thousands of trees statewide)!
 By stopping the retail selling of these ivy plants, we can dramatically slow its damaging spread.
+Please sign this petition so we have a good chance to achieve this much-needed ban!

 WMTP’s Prior Petitions